-ent Description cation field Comprehensive refurbishment of public buildings et rtunities Generally, we observe that public building owners tend to implement comprehensive refurbishment projects in a conventional way by "self-implementation" as long as they can afford.
-Therefore, we assume that an EES targeting at this application field is attractive mainly to smaller public authorities (municipalities) that lack proffessional real estate management.
-For larger portfolios, an EES may lead to a pull-forward effect, i.e. the number of comprensive investment projects per year may increase. teralisation The need for collateralisation may be low, depending on the creditworthiness of the public authority.
-A public guarantee to cover credit risks would be the easiest and probaly most cost-efficient way to safeguard payments to the refinancing institution.
-Long-term collaboration with EES provider ling of Refinancing only after 1-2 years of verified performance rmance risks Only up to 80% of the recievables are purchased Step-in rights of refinancing institution ction of ents EES provider will be responsible for invoicing - a certain part of the invoiced amount is payable directly to the refinancing institution alance sheet cing (Most probably) not relevant oublic debt cing It would be an attractive driver for public authorities to get offers that fulfil the EUROSTAT requirements without causing high extra-cost, but according to our understanding this seems to be difficult given the current framework conditions nisational o Institutional set-up with predefined roles, responsibilities and work processes is recommended because of high capital investments.
+Application field Comprehensive refurbishment of public buildings Generally, we observe that public building owners tend to comprehensive refurbishment projects in a conventional wimplementation" as long as they can afford.
+Therefore, we that an EES targeting at this application field is attractive smaller public authorities (municipalities) that lack proffes estate management.
+For larger portfolios, an EES may lead forward effect, i.e. the number of comprensive investment per year may increase.
+The need for collateralisation may be low, depending on the state of the public buildings. vay by "self- e assume mainly to ssional real d to a pull- Market opportunities comprehensive refurbishment projects in a conventional wimplementation" as long as they can afford.
+Therefore, we that an EES targeting at this application field is attractive smaller public authorities (municipalities) that lack proffes estate management.
+For larger portfolios, an EES may lead forward effect, i.e. the number of comprensive investment per year may increase. vay by "self- e assume mainly to ssional real d to a pull- The need for collateralisation may be low, depending on the Collateralisation credit visit contact this attention may be tow, depending on the credit visit credit risks would be the public authority.
+A public guarante credit risks would be the easiest and probaly most cost-eff to safeguard payments to the refinancing institution. e to cover Long-term collaboration with EES provider Refinancing only after 1-2 years of verified performance Only up to 80% of the recievables are purchased Step-in rights of refinancing institution Collection of payments EES provider will be responsible for invoicing - a certain paintenancing institution of invoiced amount is payable directly to the refinancing institution.
+Off-balance sheet financing (Most probably) not relevant Non-public debt financing It would be an attractive driver for public authorities to get that fulfil the EUROSTAT requirements without causing high cost, but according to our understanding this seems to be given the current framework conditions h extra- Organisational set- up Institutional set-up with predefined roles, responsibilities a processes is recommended because of high capital investment